Layheng-Hok/KG-Based-Recommender-System/README.md

 <div align=center>

 # Knowledge Graph-Based Recommender System (KGRS)

 </div>

 This project focuses on building a **Knowledge Graph-Based Recommender System** to enhance user-item interaction predictions.
 The system utilizes structured knowledge to improve recommendation accuracy, overcoming limitations of traditional approaches.

+The README below is just an overview of the project.
+For details, please refer to the [report](https://github.com/Layheng-Hok/KG-Based-Recommender-System/blob/main/reference/KGRS_Report.pdf).

 ## Introduction
 A recommender system suggests content tailored to users based on past interactions.
 This project leverages **Knowledge Graphs (KGs)** to model item relationships and enhance recommendations.
 The primary goal is to develop an algorithm that predicts user interest in unseen items based on structured item attributes and relationships.